jakebullet70/OctoTouchController/README.md

 An invite can be found here: [discord.octoprint.org](https://discord.octoprint.org).
 Quesion can also be posted here in GitHub.

 Written in the middle of a war under occupation in Kherson Ukraine.
 Continued after liberation and under shelling...
-Slava Ukraini!
 Written in [B4X](https://www.b4x.com/)
 ![GitHub all releases](https://img.shields.io/github/downloads/jakebullet70/OctoTouchController/total)